DocumentationBook/SphinxDocumentation/tutorial/graphics/graphviz.rst

 When creating several documents bound by the same idea, you will probably need to bind graph images as well.
 To make a reference from an image created by Graphviz, follow this way:

 #.
-Make the Graphviz to output images in the CSV format instead of the default PNG.
+Make Graphviz output images in the CSV format instead of the default PNG.
    To do this, add the following option to the ``conf.py`` file::

       graphviz_output_format = 'svg'